UnkindPartition/ansi-terminal/Contributing.md

 Many other packages depend on `ansi-terminal`.
-As at July 2025, almost 5,000 packages on [Hackage](https:https://hackage.haskell.org/) depend on it, directly or indirectly.
+As at December 2025, over 5,300 packages on [Hackage](https:https://hackage.haskell.org/) depend on it, directly or indirectly.
 Consider raising an [issue](https://github.com/UnkindPartition/ansi-terminal/issues) to